darshitaliya/RESTAR-Amusement-Park/README.md

 Copy
 Edit
 http://localhost/RESTAR-Amusement-Park/

 👨‍💻 Author
-Darsh Italiya

-Surat, India

-BCA Graduate | Passionate Web Developer

-📷 Preview
+Developed by a Final Year BCA Student with a passion for creating practical web solutions.
+Feel free to reach out for customization, deployment, or freelance collaboration.

+📧 For queries/customizations: darshitaliya3@gmail.com

 📄 License
-This project is for educational purposes.
-Feel free to use and customize it.
+This project is licensed under the MIT License.
+You are free to use and modify it for personal or educational purposes.
+Reselling or commercial redistribution is prohibited without prior permission.

+✨ Thank you for checking out this project!